orizens/orizens.com/src/pages/blog/2014-05-20-decluttering-your-web-application-using-angular-js-grunt-js-part-1.md

 }
 </pre>

-Finally, I use a regular grunt &#8220;watch&#8221; configuration to recompile and refresh the app when there&#8217;s a change (edit, remove or adding a less file).
+Finally, I use a regular grunt &#8220;watch" configuration to recompile and refresh the app when there's a change (edit, remove or adding a less file).

 <pre class="brush:js">module.export = function(grunt){
 return {